dev-academy-programme/concepts/oo/classical-inheritance-es5.md

 }
 ```

-Other developers may prefer the simplicty of factory functions.
+Other developers may prefer the simplicity of factory functions.

 ## Further Information